lucassrg/oci-nginx-tls13/README.md

 - SSH Access to the Compute instance via Public IP
 - Access to OCI Cloud Shell or a Linux box to run python/ansible
 - Python 3
+- E-mail address for registering the SSL certificate with Let'sEncrypt

 ## Cloud Shell